 For those with an interest in science, the human body, and assisting families in determining what might have contributed to a loved one’s passing, working in a coroner’s office or medical examiner’s office may be a rewarding career choice.
 For those who are interested in human anatomy and are not afraid of dissecting bodies, becoming a forensic autopsy technician is one alternative.
 Furthermore, this profession often doesn’t demand a lot of tertiary education.

-The results of a forensic biologist’s examination of the blood, bones, hair, insects, plants, and animals found at a crime scene are thoroughly studied to produce a report that can be used in court to prove the crime’s motive.
+The results of a forensic biologist’s examination of the blood, bones, hair, insects, plants, and animals found at a crime scene are thoroughly studied to produce a report that can be used in court to prove the motive behind the crime.
 Learn more about the rewarding career opportunities provided by forensic biology by reading on.

 Forensic chemistry aims to examine physical evidence using scientific methods.
 Forensic chemists utilise science to solve crimes by reviewing evidence acquired from crime scenes and giving testimony based on the results of laboratory tests.